 The Ultimate Guide to Biodegradable Materials: Sustainable Solutions for Packaging

-With over 400 million tons of plastic waste generated annually, the packaging industry faces an unprecedented regulatory and environmental crisis.
-In the Philippines and global markets, the shift toward biodegradable solutions is no longer just an ethical choice—it is a strategic necessity to mitigate supply chain risks and meet tightening carbon mandates.
+Packaging markets face an unprecedented regulatory crisis driven by 400 million tons of annual waste.
+The transition to high-performance biodegradable plastic is no longer an ethical choice—it is a strategic necessity to mitigate supply chain risks and meet tightening carbon mandates.

 This guide explores the technical selection, performance benchmarks, and economic advantages of these advanced biopolymers to help you future-proof your packaging operations.